aws-samples/aws-blockchain-node-runners/lib/solana/README.md

 <summary>Managing Secrets</summary>

-During the startup, if a node can't find the necessary identity file on the attached Root EBS volume, it generates a new one and stores it in AWS Secrets Manager.
-For a single-node deployment, the ARN of a secret can be provided within the `.env` configuration file with configuration and the node will pick it up.
+Upon initialization, if a node fails to locate the requisite identity file on the associated Root EBS volume, it automatically generates a new one.
+We no longer store secrets in AWS Secrets Manager by default.
+In the case of a single-node deployment, the Amazon Resource Name (ARN) of the secret can be specified within the .env configuration file.
+The node will then retrieve and utilize this information during its startup process.

 Base RPC and Extended RPC nodes use only 1 secret: